abdulxs/DevSecOps-Project/README.md

-DevsecOps project
-# Three-Tier Web Application Deployment on AWS EKS using AWS EKS, ArgoCD, Prometheus, Grafana, and Jenkins
+DevsecOps project: Deploying a Three-Tier web Application Infrastructure on AWS EKS using Terraform, AWS EKS, ArgoCD, Jenkins, Prometheus etc.

 This repository hosts the implementation of a Three-Tier Web App using ReactJS, NodeJS, and MongoDB, deployed on AWS EKS.
 The project covers a wide range of tools and practices for a robust and scalable DevOps setup.